 With dad Jacob Strader dead as of 1865 and brother Daniel a casualty of the war, it was up to John Starr Strader to step up and become the patriarch of the family.
 He slipped into the role somewhat gradually, not giving up his bachelor ways until his thirtieth birthday.
-His bride was Adelaide D. Blair -- Addie -- with whom he settled on a farm in Clarno Township.
+His bride was Adelaide D. Blair -- Addie -- with whom he settled on a farm in Jordan Township and then, late 1869 or early 1870, in Clarno Township.
 Over time the Blair clan and the Straders would come to be associated genealogically in multiple ways, but John and Addie’s wedding appears to have been the first manifestation of that entanglement.
 Unfortunately that bond was active a distressingly short time because Addie perished 24 September 1870, less than two years into the marriage.
 She left two sons motherless -- Homer Herbert Strader, born 4 May 1869, and Sebert Blair Strader (known as Bertie and later as Bert), born in July, 1870 and therefore only a couple of months old when deprived of his mother.
-Unlike some single fathers of that era, John neither fostered out his offspring nor did he marry again at once.
+Unlike many men of his era, John neither fostered out his offspring nor did he marry again at once.
 He was willing to take on the challenge of being a single father.
 Perhaps he had been too fond of Addie to bear the thought of replacing her while his memories of her were still fresh.
 He was a widower for over seven years.
 His mother, despite her advanced age, probably was the factor that allowed him to keep the boys with him.
 Rachel had been part of his household before the tragedy and would continue to be a part of it during the 1870s.
 John may have also combined forces with his little sister Rhoda, particularly after Rhoda’s husband John Campbell died and she, too, was left with two young children.
 Or it could easily be that John, like so many other members of the clan, was rescued by the childcare efforts of his big sister Polly.

 In May 1880, when Esau Johnson came down from Sparta, WI to visit the many relatives he had in southern Green County, WI, John was one of the cousins he stayed with.
 By then, Esau was about to turn eighty and John was forty-two, and yet the two first cousins had never before met.